FAQ

 Who reads the images?

-The images are sent via a secured server to Physicians Insight Clinical Interpretation where a professional group of physicians who are trained in the protocols of reading Thermal images interpret the images.
+The images are sent via a secured server to Dr. Sharon Edwards at Thermography Medical Clinic where they will interpret the image to generate your thermography report.
 A very formal interpretation is made and sent to us where we will review the results and make suggestions or referrals if necessary.
 You are given a copy of the report and frequently we send copies of the reports to physicians for their records.

 What happens if I get an abnormal result?
 What do I do?